gravitycircle/scaffold/README.md

 # Scaffolding
-Base template for any angular project -- personally.

-Download it anyway if you wish to use it.
+Project scaffolding and bootstrap for Angular SPA's with $location control.

+Requires PHP and can connect to any PHP API endpoint.

+This is my personal way of starting new projects.
+If you wish to use this, please do so.